The shape and simplicity biases of adversarially robust ImageNet-trained CNNs: Experiment and Results

-\subsec{Results} Consistently, \textbf{on all three texture-less image sets, R models outperformed their S counterparts} (Table~\ref{tab:adv_acc}e--g)---a remarkable generalization capability, especially on B\&W and silhouette images where little to no texture information is available.
+\subsec{Results} Consistently, \textbf{on all three texture-less image sets, R models outperformed their S counterparts} (Table~\ref{tab:adv_acc}d--f)---a remarkable generalization capability, especially on B\&W and silhouette images where little to no texture information is available.